Mastering Sensitivity Resources hub

 Add two of your own boundary challenges and reframe them using the same approach.
 Write them in your journal, or use the worksheet version to reflect further.

-🟩 Chapter 3: Quiet Confidence & Authentic Presence (Still to edit)
+🟩 Chapter 3: Quiet Confidence & Authentic Presence

 ✍️ Worksheet: Quiet Confidence Reflection Journal